AGnias47/russian-troll-tweets/README.md

 Its initial purpose will be to provide a basic analysis of the data, with the project likely changing and expanding in scope.
 Current end goal is to create a wordcloud of frequently used words in tweets.

 This project is a work in progress, but any code in this repository should be functional.
+May also eventually be converted to a Jupyter Notebook.

 # 3 million Russian troll tweets